 lsapi_backend_pgrp_max_idle seconds, lsphp process is terminated;

-lsphp processes available when new request comes, new
+lsphp processes available when a new request comes, a new

 lsphp process is created;